United States declaration of war on Japan: Background

-Vote and Presidential signature
+Vote and presidential signature

-President Roosevelt formally requested the declaration in his Infamy Speech, addressed to a joint session of Congress and the nation at 12:30 p.m. on December 8.
+President Roosevelt formally requested the declaration in his Day of Infamy Speech, addressed to a joint session of Congress and the nation at 12:30 p.m. on December 8.
+Roosevelt's speech described the attack on Pearl Harbor as a deliberately planned attack by Japan on the United States.
+The speech described the loss of American naval and military forces as well as the loss of American lives.
+Further, Roosevelt cited other attacks that took place by Japan during the attack on Pearl Harbor, including attacks on Malaya, Hong Kong, and Guam.
+The speech was met with widespread support.
 The declaration was quickly brought to a vote; it passed the Senate, and then passed the House at 1:10 p.m.
 The vote was 82–0 in the Senate and 388–1 in the House.
 Roosevelt signed the declaration at 4:10 p.m the same day.

 The first woman elected to Congress, Jeannette Rankin, a Montana Republican and outspoken pacifist, cast the only vote against the declaration, eliciting hisses from some of her peers.
-In 1917, Rankin was among 56 members of Congress to vote against the declaration that triggered America’s entry into World War I. Now alone in her position, several of Rankin’s congressional colleagues pressed her to change her vote to make the resolution unanimous—or at least to abstain—but she refused, saying "As a woman, I can't go to war, and I refuse to send anyone else."
+In 1917, Rankin was among 56 members of Congress to vote against the declaration that triggered America's entry into World War I. Now alone in her position, several of Rankin's congressional colleagues pressed her to change her vote to make the resolution unanimous—or at least to abstain—but she refused, saying "As a woman, I can't go to war, and I refuse to send anyone else."
 Rankin was one of ten women holding Congressional seats at the time.
 After the vote, reporters followed her into the Republican cloakroom, where she refused to make any comments and took refuge in a telephone booth until United States Capitol Police cleared the cloakroom.
 Two days later, a similar war declaration against Germany and Italy came to vote; Rankin abstained.